-No Task Allocated l Period Start Date End Date 1 Use the exam cover page, For all of the assessment tools (First test, Mid-term exam, Final Exametc.).
+Fall SEMESTER No Task Allocated Period Start Date End Date 1 Use the exam cover page, For all of the assessment tools (First test, Mid-term exam, Final Exametc.).
 The cover page includes a table that should map each exam question to one CLO.
-Sept 5, 2022 Dec 26, 2022 2 Insert all grades obtained from various assessment tools in the CAP program in order to assess all CLOs for each section.
-Sept 5, 2022 Dec 26, 2022 3 Collect students' perception on CLOs (using students' feedback Activity on Moodle for each section) Dec 12, 2022 Dec 17, 2022 4 The Students' Course Assessment Survey results will be made available through email for all Instructors.
-Dec 12, 2022 Dec 17, 2022 5 Integrate in the Instructor Course Assessment Report the results collected from task 2, task 3, and task 4.
-Dec 17, 2022 Dec 26, 2022 6 Submit the Instructor Course Assessment Report plus the CAP program output for all offered courses through ECF platform on Moodle.
-Dec 26, 2022 Dec 28, 2022 7 Conduct meeting with ACIC and CEC members at the Department and College to define actions to be taken by filling the Course Assessment Report in order to make improvement in the courses.
-Dec 26, 2022 Dec 28, 2022 8 Submit the Effectiveness Report of fall semester of the academic year 2022-2022 Jan 1, 2023 Jan 10, 2023
+Sept 04, 2023 Dec 25, 2023 2 Insert all grades obtained from various assessment tools in the CAP program in order to assess all CLOs for each section.
+Sept 04, 2023 Dec 25, 2023 3 Collect students' perception on CLOs (using students' feedback Activity on Moodle for each section) Dec 11, 2023 Dec 15, 2023 4 The Students' Course Assessment Survey results will be made available through email for all Instructors.
+Dec 11, 2023 Dec 15, 2023 5 Integrate in the Instructor Course Assessment Report the results collected from task 2, task 3, and task 4.
+Dec 16, 2023 Dec 25, 2023 6 Submit the Instructor Course Assessment Report plus the CAP program output for all offered courses through ECF platform on Moodle.
+Dec 25, 2023 Dec 27, 2023 7 Conduct meeting with ACIC and CEC members at the Department and College to define actions to be taken by filling the Course Assessment Report to make improvement in the courses.
+Dec 25, 2023 Dec 27, 2023 8 Submit the Effectiveness Report of fall semester of the academic year 2023-2024 Jan 1, 2024 Jan 10, 2024

-^{}Electronic Course File (ECF) is an interactive online platform that has been developed for colleges to analyze course assessment data to determine the degree of achievement of program outcomes.
-It promotes an effective consistent documentation for ECF and maintain one database for all the courses offered at the university.
+Electronic Course File (ECF) is an interactive online platform that has been developed for colleges to analyze course assessment data to determine the degree of achievement of program outcomes.
+It promotes effective consistent documentation for ECF and maintains one database for all the courses offered at the university.

-Office of Institutional Planning and Effectiveness (OIPE) Calendar for Course Assessment for Spring 2022-2023
+Office of Institutional Planning and Effectiveness (OIPE) Calendar for Course Assessment for Spring 2023-2024

-All instructors have to complete the below tasks within the specified time period for their course assessment:
+All instructors must complete the below tasks within the specified time period for their course assessment: